paulscherrerinstitute/TPG366/Readme.md

 line and the length of the line is limited.

-The substitution file instantiates the six sensors and six setpoints of one MaxiGauge.
-Thus for each MaxiGauge, one line in the startup script is needed.
+The substitution file instantiates the six sensors and six setpoints of one TPG366.
+Thus for each TPG366, one line in the startup script is needed.

 The macros are similar to using the templates directly (see above), but are